 Step 11: Insurance

 Hopefully you're reading through this entire article and not just following step-by-step because this step is something that can definitely be done in parallel while your car is being inspected.
 To register your car in Ontario you need to have valid insurance which means start looking for quotes as soon as possible.
 Because you may have been out of the country for a while it is possible that insurance companies will have to do a deeper background check which could take multiple days.
 I was all ready to get my car registered when I remembered I didn't have Canadian insurance and it took almost a week to get it.

 Step 12: Register your vehicle

 It is finally time to visit a ServiceOntario office and register your vehicle.

 - Stamped Vehicle Import Form - Form 1.

 - Receipt from Canada customs for GST paid, with VIN number printed on it.

 - Proof of residence (driver's license, bank statement, credit card bill, etc).

 - And honestly every other god damn piece of paper you've acquired because you never know what these people are going to want.

 I'm not going to lie.
 This step is an absolute crapshoot.
 You are at the mercy of the person you get at ServiceOntario.
 Some could be super anal and want explicit documentation, others could be incredibly lax and just let you breeze through.
-One thing to be aware of so you aren't caught off guard is you are going to be asked to pay PST at this step.
-So bring a credit card, chequebook, whatever you need to pay off a potentially large sum of money.

 If everything goes smoothly you should be walking out of the office with two brand new license plates and registration papers.
 Attach the plates to your car, toss the registration in the glovebox and you're good to go.